What Size Should You Get?

 Round and Rectangular Pillows, Pet Sofas and Other Pet Beds

-There are three rules of thumb often used when answering this question.
+There are two rules of thumb often used when answering this question.

 - Measure the Pet Lying Down

 - When in doubt get the larger, not the smaller size